Associated Methods

 • select_optimised_trilinear_chain: accepts trilinear chains.

-The user can select the optimization chosen for these chains, and we invite the user to look further into this in the Python API documentation.
+The user can select the optimization chosen for these chains, and we invite the user to look into this further in the Python API documentation.

-Broadening of bath qubits
+Broadening of Bath Qubits

 The broadenings function offers the functionality to calculate the broadening of a chain of bath qubits, where we define the broadening $ b $ for each bath qubit as: